con2/emskaffolden/README.md

 Environment-specific files are loaded from `kubernetes/` if present.
 The default environment is called `development`, corresponding to `kubernetes/development.vars.yaml`, and the environment can be switched with `-E <env name>`.

 If your environment specific var files are elsewhere, use `-f path/to/foo.vars.yaml` instead.

+### Let Skaffold manage image tags

+Skaffold has first-in-class support for [generating immutable image tags](https://skaffold.dev/docs/pipeline-stages/taggers/).

+Just use a simple name for first-party images in Deployments etc., such as `kompassi` or `edegal-static`.
+Skaffold will automatically use the Git commit hash as the image tag.

+Finally, add `--default-repo` or `SKAFFOLD_DEFAULT_REPO` to [prefix the image name with your private registry](https://skaffold.dev/docs/environment/image-registries/).

 ### Workflow